-- B. Topic "Impact of natural extreme events and disasters" (list of indicators) - 84.
-This topic includes information on the impact of a natural extreme event or disaster.
+B. Topic "Impact of natural extreme events and disasters" (list of indicators)

+87. This topic includes information on the impact of a natural extreme event or disaster.
 Impact can be measured in a number of ways.
-Common dimensions include the number of people killed, injured, homeless and affected, as well as economic loss.
-Economic loss may refer to damage to buildings and other economic assets, number of transportation networks affected, economic disruption or loss of revenue to commercial services, and utility disruption.
+Common dimensions include the number of persons killed, injured, made homeless or affected, as well as economic loss.
+Economic loss may refer to damage to buildings and other economic assets, the number of transportation networks affected, economic disruption or loss of revenue for commercial services, and utility disruption.
 Physical loss or damage refers to the magnitude of the impact of the event or disaster on the quantity and quality of land, crops, livestock, aquaculture and biomass.
 The specific impact of each natural disaster on the integrity of the local ecosystem may also be reported on, where statistics exist.
-In addition, the external assistance received for disaster relief may also be measured. - 85.
-The recommended indicators are listed in table 26.
+In addition, the external assistance received for disaster relief may also be measured.

+88. The recommended indicators are listed in table 28 below.

-Table 26 Indicators of topic "impact of natural extreme events and disasters"
+Indicators of topic "impact of natural extreme events and disasters"

-ID Name of indicator Priority indicator Comments K-1.6 Direct economic loss attributed to disasters in relation to global gross domestic product (GDP) (SDG 1.5.2, Sendai Framework C-1)) Yes K-1.7 Number of deaths attributed to disasters, per 100,000 population (Sendai Framework A-2) Yes K-1.8 Direct agricultural loss attributed to disasters (Sendai Framework C-2)
+ID Name of indicator Priority indicator Comments K-1.6 Direct economic loss attributed to disasters in relation to GDP (SDG indicator 1.5.2, Sendai Framework indicator C-1)) Yes

+ID Name of indicator Priority indicator Comments K-1.7 Number of deaths attributed to disasters, per 100,000 population (Sendai Framework indicator A-2) Yes K-1.8 Direct agricultural loss attributed to disasters (Sendai Framework indicator C-2)